krakend/krakend-documentation/backends/overview.md

 - `sd`: When you use a [Service Discovery](/docs/backends/service-discovery/) system to resolve your backend services
 - `method`: One of `GET`, `POST`, `PUT`, `DELETE`, `PATCH` (in **uppercase**!).
 The method does not need to match the endpoint's method.
 - `url_pattern` The path inside the service (no protocol, no host, no method).
 E.g: `/users`
 - `host` an array with all the available hosts to **load balance** requests using the format `protocol://host:port`.
 E.g.: ' https://my.users-ms.com`.
-If you are in a platform where hosts are already balanced write a single name in the array with the service name/balancer address.
+If you are in a platform where hosts are balanced, write a single name in the array with the service name/balancer address.
 - `extra_config` when there is additional configuration related to a specific component or middleware that you want to enable

 Other configuration options such as the ones for [data manipulation](/docs/backends/data-manipulation/) are available.
 You will find them in each specific feature section.

 ### Default values
-When declaring a backend, all properties named as the endpoint are automatically inherited.
-For instance, if your endpoint uses a `POST` `method`, unless otherwise declared, the backend will use `POST` as well.
+All properties named as the endpoint are automatically inherited when declaring a backend.
+So, if your endpoint uses a `POST` `method`, unless otherwise changed, the backend will use `POST` as well.

 There are also some attributes that you can omit if you don't need to override the value:

-- `host`: If you have a `host` declaration at the configuration's root level, it's value is used.
+- `host`: If you have a `host` declaration at the configuration's root level, its value is used.
-- `method`: The endpoint's method is used, declare it to alter it in the backend call.
+- `method`: The endpoint's method is used.
+Declare it to change it in the backend call when it differs.
-- `encoding`: Will use the endpoint encoding, or `json` if not defined anywhere.
+- `encoding`: Will use the endpoint encoding, or `json` if not defined anywhere else.
 - `sd`: The service discovery always defaults to `static` (no external Service Discovery).
 - `extra_config`: Not required unless additional non-core middleware is needed (like a circuit breaker, rate limit, etc.)